muguira-james/envtest/README.md

 * issue: docker-compose -f compose.yml build
 * followed by: docker-compose -f compose.yml up

+From time to time, you will want to clean out your docker image cache.
+Over time a large number of orphan images will accomulate and waste disk space.
+TO go nuclear on the whole system use:

+* docker system prune -a

+To be more selective, use:

+* docker images - which will show you a list of container ids
+* docker rmi <container id>

 # How does it work?

 First, let's be clear, the browser does not know about environment variables.
 These are a server side concept.